LyleCoryMiller/Global-Logistics-Performance-Dashboard/README.md

 # Global Logistics Performance Dashboard | SQL + Power BI

+Analyzed international delivery trends and supplier KPIs using SQL and Power BI to uncover bottlenecks and efficiency gaps.

 ![Dashboard Screenshot](./Logistics_Performance_Dashboard.png)

 _Note: Also listed as “Global Logistics Performance Dashboard” on my resume and LinkedIn profile._